amaranth-lang/amaranth/docs/guide.rst

 .. warning::

-    A combinatorial signal can change synchronously to a clock domain, as in the example above, in which case it may only be sampled from the same clock domain unless explicitly synchronized.
+    A combinational signal can change synchronously to a clock domain, as in the example above, in which case it may only be sampled from the same clock domain unless explicitly synchronized.
 Renaming a clock domain must be assumed to potentially affect any output of an elaboratable.

 .. _lang-memory: